SOS Hermann Gmeiner College: Extra-curricular activities

 Students of the institution are encouraged to join science-based Olympiads, general knowledge competitions, debating, singing, dancing and other sporting activities.

 SOS Hermann Gmeiner College founded Hermann Gmeiner Science Club and Hermann Gmeiner Debating Club in 2004 to facilitate science-based activities and flourish the concept of debating in the arena.
 In addition, mathematics club, language club and cultural club were established in 2009 to engage the students with such activities.

 Hermann Gmeiner Science Club is among the prominent science clubs of the country with their excellence in national level general knowledge competitions and Olympiads.

 The institution got one of the best spellers of the country who was ranked among the top twenty spellers of Bangladesh.
 Students from the organization have shown their excellence in national level cultural competitions as well as regional.

 Uniform

-All students have to wear college uniform as designed and directed by the college authority.
-There are two different uniforms for two seasons: summer (April–September) and winter (October–March).
+All students have to wear the prescribed college uniform for summer (April–September) and winter (October–March).
 There is a special dress for sports day (once a week).